BushelScript/bushelscript.github.io/about/index.md

 What's more, Apple has altogether ceased updating or improving AppleScript.
 The only recent changes have been security patches, the last of which occurred in 2017.
 A grand total of zero engineering efforts appear to be devoted to it.

-Yet, AppleEvent support in applications is arguably strong as ever.
+Yet, AppleEvent support in applications is arguably as strong as ever.
 What can be done about this unfortunate state of affairs?

 ### AppleScript isn't the only way